opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 1. Create a per document monitor with more than one query.
 2. Create the first query with field, operator and value.
 For example, set the query to search for the `region` field with either operator: "is" or "is not", and set the value "us-west-2".)
 3. Select **Add Tag** and give it a name.
-3. Create the second query add the same tag to it.
+3. Create the second query and add the same tag to it.
 4. Now you can create the trigger condition and specify the tag name.
 This creates a combination trigger that checks two queries that both contain the same tag.
 The monitor checks both queries by a logical OR operation if either query's conditions are met, then it will generate the alert notification.

 ### Extraction query